FILING FOR DISABILITY BENEFITS IN CALIFORNIA

 Telephone: 619-278-4300

-After you file for benefits in California, a claims worker reviews your case.
-The claims worker looks at your medical records to see if you can be paid SSDI or SSI benefits.
+After you file for benefits in California, a DDS worker reviews your case.
+The worker looks at your medical records to see if you can be paid SSDI or SSI benefits.
 If you need to submit medical records, then you can submit them to DDS.
 You should also fill out SSA’s forms and submit them.
-For example, file out the Work History form.
+For example, fill out the Work History form.

-The claims worker decides whether you meet SSA’s rules to win benefits at the first stage of your claim.
-They also make a decision at the second appeal level.
-Find out more about SSD benefits in certain California cities here.
+The worker decides whether you meet SSA’s rules.
+If so, then you will win benefits at the first stage of your claim.
+If not, then the case moves to the second level of appeal.
+A new DDS worker will also make a decision at the second appeal level.
+Find out more about SSD benefits in certain California cities.

 The claims worker may decide there is not enough medical evidence to determine if you can get benefits.
-If that is the case, then DDS may send you to a Consultative Exam.
-A Consultative Exam is when you visit a doctor for a one time exam.
-It is also free for you.
-For tips on what to expect at the SSA doctor exam read here.
+If that is the case, then DDS may send you to visit one of their doctors.
+You visit their doctor for a one time exam.
+The visit is free for you.
+Read here, for tips on what to expect at the SSA doctor exam.

-If the claims worker denies your case, then you will need to file a Request for a Hearing.
-We can do that for you.
-Also, your hearing request is due within 60 days of the date of the denial.
-It is important to file any appeal on time.
+If the worker denies your case, then you will file a Request for a Hearing.
+Also, your hearing request is due within 60 days of your denial date.
+It is important to file your appeal on time.
 For instance, you only have 60 days to appeal SSA’s decision.
-You do not want to want to miss the 60 day time limit.
-If you do, you may need to start your application over.
+Do not miss the 60 day limit.
+If you do, then you may need to start your application over.

-If you need more information because you already lost your hearing, go here.
+Read here, if you already lost your SSD hearing.
 You do have options.
 For example, you may be able to apply again.
 Likewise, you can file an appeal of the SSA’s decision to the Appeals Council or to the Federal Court.

 Physical conditions can result in not being able to work for more than 12 months.
 If you cannot work due to any of the following physical conditions, then you should apply for SSDI and SSI benefits in California.